katerina-tziala/my-weather-forecast/README.md

 - Implementation of a search field / typeahead dropdown checkbox list, to allow the user to select multiple cities in the *Weather Forecast Page*

+- Implementation of a dropdown select to allow the user select the preferable units of measurement  for the weather data (Celsius, Fahrenheit, Kelvin).

 - Convert it to a PWA app

   - Implementation of a Manifest to prompt users install the app when accessing it through their mobiles